BP101

 You can apply for Canadian PR after completing one year of study, as there are immigration programs that fast-track the process and enable the express entry system.

-How to Get Permanent Residency for International Students
+How to Get Permanent Residence for International Students

 Planning a life in Canada with all its advantages draws you most towards permanent residence.
 But how to get permanent residency if you are an international student?